Sanford I. Weill: Citigroup

 In 2001, Weill became a Class A director of the Federal Reserve Bank of New York of the United States Federal Reserve system.
 Class A directors are those elected by the Federal Reserve member regional banks.
 Also in 2001, Weill established several offshore enterprises, including one through which he owned his yacht.
 These entities were identified in the infamous Panama Papers scandal, a release in 2016 of secret financial documents dating back to the 1970s, of off-shore overseas / foreign money deposits and secret bank accounts of millions of dollars of wealthy Americans and others hiding them for federal / state income tax purposes.

 In 2002, the financial company was hit by the wave of Wall Street managerial restructuring that followed the earlier stock market downturn of 2002.
 The following year of 2003, Weill sold 5.6 million shares of Citigroup stock back to the financial institution itself for nearly $264 million and semi-retired, relinquishing the title of chief executive officer (CEO) to Charles O. ("Chuck") Prince (born 1950), who however only served for the next few years, stepping down himself as both CEO and one year as chairman in 2007).
 But Weill remained chairman of the board of directors of Citigroup in 2002 until four years later in 2006.

 Four years after the beginning of the shocking economic panic and financial collapse of the Great Recession of 2007–2011, on July 25, 2012, Weill reversed course on the financial supermarket, and was quoted saying: "What we should probably do is go and split up investment banking from banking, have banks be deposit takers, have banks make commercial loans and real estate loans, have banks do something that's not going to risk the taxpayer dollars, that's not too big to fail," Weill said on CNBC (the business / financial news cable television network): "If they want to hedge what they're doing with their investments, let them do it in a way that's going to be mark-to-market so they're never going to be hit."

 Personal life

 Weill married Joan H. Mosher on June 20, 1955.
 The couple now live on a 362 acres estate they purchased in 2010 in Sonoma, California.

 He has two children.
-Jessica Bibliowicz worked in financial services under her father at firms such as Smith Barney and served as CEO of National Financial Partners until its eventual acquisition.
-Marc Weill also worked in financial services companies run by his father, at one point serving as the CEO of Citigroup Investments until resigning in 2000 and becoming involved in venture capital.
+Jessica Bibliowicz worked in financial services under her father at firms such as Smith Barney and was CEO of National Financial Partners until its eventual acquisition.
+Marc Weill also worked in financial services companies run by his father, at one point as the CEO of Citigroup Investments until resigning in 2000 and becoming involved in venture capital.